-- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter-free at all times.
-Includes: Equipment, towels, surfaces and all supplies. - 2.
-Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
-After the Learning Leader has checked the haircut, hair must be swept before moving to the next service or walking the guest to check out. - 4.
-Clinic stations and implements must be cleaned at the end of the day, prior to clocking out for the day, or before taking any breaks.
-Do not ever put un-sanitized implements back into your cart or clinic locker.
-Station drawer must be clean and free of any hair and debris. - 5.
-No personal items or food can be stored in drawers, salon floor lockers, or kit carts. - 6.
-Clean and sanitize all tools prior to placing into the Disinfectant Tub, soak for ten minutes. - 7.
-Label all containers and bags with "Clean" or "Dirty" as well as label all "One Use only" items. - 8.
-All single use tools/items must be disposed immediately after each use. - 9.
-Clipper guards need to be in a baggie labeled "Clean" and separate from clippers. - 10.
-Labeled disinfectant must be available at each work station. - 11.
-Student license must be current and displayed at primary work station.
+- 1. Future Professionals must keep workstations, classrooms and clinic classroom areas clean, sanitary, and clutter-free at all times.
+This includes equipment, towels, surfaces, and all supplies. - 2.
+Future Professionals must maintain and clean their stations in the clinic classroom, including the floor, chairs, and mirrors throughout the day. - 3.
+Before obtaining the Learning Leader to check the haircut, hair must be swept to ensure safety and is required by the South Dakota Cosmetology Commission. - 4.
+When providing multiple separate services to the same guest and changing service areas the previous area must be cleaned.
+Leaving contaminated equipment, tools, and supplies out for an extended period of time is a safety concern.
+Before beginning another service the previous service area must have all equipment, tools, and supplies cleaned from the area. - 5.
+Clinic classroom stations and implements must be cleaned at the end of the day, prior to clocking out for the day, and before taking any breaks.
+Stations, chairs, and station drawers must be clean and free of any personal items, hair, and debris. - 6.
+No personal items or food can be in the clinic classroom stored in drawers, lockers, rolling carts, or your aprons. - 7.
+Properly clean and wash all tools prior to placing into the dispense Disinfectant container and soak for ten minutes. - 8.
+Label all containers and Ziploc bags with "Clean" or "Dirty" as well as "One Time Use". - 9.
+All single use items must be disposed immediately after each use. - 10.
+Clippers, clipper guards, and clipper oil need to be separate and labeled "Clean". - 11.
+A properly labeled disinfectant container and disinfectant spray must be available at each clinic classroom station. - 12.
+The Future Professional's student license must be current and displayed at their primary station. - 13.
+All items used from dispense must be cleaned, disinfected, and put away after used.
+Perm rods, color supplies, facial bowls, pedicure bowls, etc. - 14.
+Steamer water must be emptied after each use.